Odisha Assembly

 Source: ADR

-• 29% of MLAs in the current Assembly have little to no education (grade 12 or below), in comparison to 34% in the previous Assembly.
+• 29% of MLAs in the current Assembly have little to no education (grade 12 or below), just as much as in the previous Assembly.

-• 22% of MLAs in the current Assembly are Graduates, just as in the previous Assembly.
+• 22% of MLAs in the current Assembly are Graduates, just as in the previous Assembly, compared to 23% in the previous Assembly.

-• 47% of MLAs in the current Assembly are highly qualified (professionals and above), in comparison to 44% in the previous Assembly.
+• 44% of MLAs in the current Assembly are highly qualified (professionals and above), compared to 46% in the previous Assembly.

 icon icon icon